Satarial: History

 Its music videos and concerts often feature references to Slavic themes such as pagan rituals, which has earned it criticism from the Christian establishment.
 The group has been highly critical of the Russian government led by Vladimir Putin, particularly after its invasion of Crimea in 2014, and has directly called the government fascist.
 Due to this the band has received a number of fines and eventually, a ban on performing in Russia.
-Coupled with a number of death threats the members received, in September 2021 the band has emigrated to Poland, where it is residing and performing in the Lower Silesian region.
+Coupled with a number of death threats the members received, in September 2021 the band emigrated to Poland, where it is residing and performing in the Lower Silesian region.